 The Permittee shall case and cement the well(s) in a manner that ensures injection occurs into the approved injection interval (see Part II.C.3., below).
-Casing and cement shall be installed in accordance with a casing and cement program approved by the Director and in accordance with EPA Class I UIC well construction practices (40 CFR § 146.12) and all applicable State of Alaska laws and regulations.
-For any future Class I wells to be drilled at this location (including replacement/sidetracks), in addition to the above requirements, the Permittee shall provide not less than 30-calendar days advance notice to the Director or EPA authorized representative to witness all cementing operations.
-The 30-calendar days advance notice requirement may be revised (either increased or decreased) by the Director or EPA authorized representative.
+Casing and cement shall be installed in accordance with a casing and cement program approved by the Director and in accordance with EPA Class I UIC well construction practices (40 CFR § 146.12) and the State of Alaska/AOGCC Regulations (20 AAC §§ 25.412 and 25.252).
+The Permittee may construct up to three injection wells at the CRU.
+For any Class I wells to be drilled at the CRU (including replacement/sidetracks), in addition to the above requirements, the Permittee shall provide not less than 30-days advance notice to the Director or EPA authorized representative to witness all cementing operations.
+The 30-days advance notice requirement may be revised (either increased or decreased) by the Director or EPA authorized representative.

-The Permittee shall cement the surface casing of each well back to the surface.
+The surface casing in each well will be cemented back to surface.
 If primary cement returns to surface are not observed, the Director or EPA authorized representative is to be notified as to the nature of any augmented testing proposed to ensure the integrity of the cement bond and adequacy of any Top Job procedure.
-The intermediate casing (i.e., long string casing) shall be cemented from the casing shoe to at least 200 feet above the upper confining zone as identified in the Fact Sheet.
+The 7-inch intermediate casing (i.e. long string casing) shall be cemented from the casing shoe to at least 200 feet above the upper confining zone as identified in the Fact Sheet.

-During construction activities that involve the emplacement of cement, the Permittee shall run Cement Bond/Ultrasonic Imaging or other logs and pressure tests (leak off test and/or formation integrity test) for both the surface and production casings to confirm zonal isolation and verify casing integrity.
+During construction activities that involve the emplacement of cement, the Permittee shall run Cement Bond/Ultrasonic Imaging (USIT) or other logs and pressure tests (leak off test and/or formation integrity test) for both the (9.625-inch or other) surface and (7-inch or other) injection casings to confirm zonal isolation and verify casing integrity.
 The Permittee shall provide final logs with the Completion Report.